jacklyngu/FactorMatte/README.md

 ## Custom Dataset
 To train on your custom video, please prepare it as follows: (Assume all file names are [xxxxx].png, e.g. 00001.png, 00100.png, 10001.png)
 1. Extract all RGB frames and put them in "rgb" folder.
-2. Arrange corresponding binary masks in the same order and put them in "mask_nocushionmask/02" folder.
+2. Arrange corresponding binary masks in the same order and put them in `mask/01` folder.
-3. run gen_pos_data.py to generate "mask_nocushionmask/01" folder, which should contain black images in the same size as provided rgb and masks.
+3. run `data/misc_data_process.py` to copy `mask/01` to `mask_nocushionmask/02`, and generate `mask_nocushionmask/01`.
+Please refer to the doc in data/misc_data_process.py for details.
 (Redundant, TODO: generate this on the fly.)
 4. Estimate the homography between every two consecutive frames and flatten each matrix following the template of data/homographies.txt
 We provide a script in data/keypoint_homo_short.ipynb.
 It'll generate a file homographies_raw.txt.
 To get the final homographies.txt, run
 `python datasets/homography.py  --homography_path ./datasets/[your_folder_name]/homographies_raw.txt --width [W] --height [H]`